-Known for its all-inclusive resorts and couples looking for a romantic break, the Caribbean is a dream destination with crystal white sand and warm waters.
+Known for its all-inclusive resorts and couples looking for a romantic break, the Caribbean is a dream destination for many.

-The Caribbean is a mix of Dutch, French, English and Spanish islands and depending on which region you visit, each island offers something different from culture, pirate history and of course plenty of rum.
+Depending on which region you visit, each island offers something different from culture, pirate history, and plenty of rum.

-You can even find Couchsurfing on some of the more touristy islands although some people are more receptive than others, and the speed of responses can vary.
-It’s worth planning ahead before you arrive.
+You can even find Couchsurfing on more touristy islands, although some people are more receptive than others, and the speed of responses can vary.

 If you stay in an apartment or a studio, you'll often have use of a kitchen to cook food, which reduces the cost of eating out.

-Some resorts have supermarkets on site, but with much of the food being imported to the islands (except Dominica), you'll still find yourself paying more for fruit and vegetables.
+Some resorts have supermarkets on-site, but with much of the food imported to the islands (except Dominica), you'll still pay more for fruit and vegetables.

-Although it's not as common as you would find in Asia or Latin America, street food can still be found.
+Although it's not as common as in Asia or Latin America, street food can still be found.

-Fried chicken and rice and beans are popular in the Caribbean so avoid the fancy restaurants and tourist areas and buy from street vendors or local cafes instead.
+Fried chicken, rice, and beans are popular in the Caribbean, so avoid fancy restaurants and tourist areas and buy from street vendors or local cafes instead.

-Tours in the Caribbean don't have to be in a large 30-seater bus listening to a guide with a microphone point out the places of interest from the windows.
+Tours in the Caribbean don't have to be in a sizeable 30-seater bus listening to a guide with a microphone point out the places of interest from the windows.

-In my experience, one of the biggest expenses is the airport transfers.
-These can cost up to $85 each way and can eat into your budget.
+In my experience, airport transfers are one of the most significant expenses if you want to backpack the Caribbean.
+These can cost up to $85 each way, making a severe dent in your budget.

 The best way to avoid this is to either look for a local bus (which can be a nuisance when carrying your backpack) or hire a car as soon as you arrive to reduce the cost one-way at least.

-If you do book a place through Airbnb, locals tend to offer their services to collect you from the airport for a fraction of the cost that you'll pay with an airport taxi.
+If you book a place through Airbnb, locals tend to offer their services to collect you from the airport for a fraction of the cost you'll pay with an airport taxi.

 Some islands have a good bus network.
 Islands such as Barbados, Trinidad and Tobago, and Curacao are all easily accessible by bus.

-If you're limited for time, then waiting until a bus (a mini-van) fills up can be slightly frustrating if you just want to get to your destination, but they are the cheapest way to get around.
+If you're limited in time, waiting until a bus (a mini-van) fills up can be slightly frustrating if you want to get to your destination, but they are the cheapest way to get around.

-For the islands that don't have good public transport systems, such as Puerto Rico, you may have to hire a car.
+You may have to hire a car for the islands that don't have sound public transport systems, such as Puerto Rico.

-Flights in-between the islands can be expensive, so book well ahead to get a cheaper price.
+Flights in-between the islands can be expensive, so book well ahead to get a lower price.

 Some are connected by ferry.
-St. Marteen, Anguilla, and Saba are all easily reached by boat as well as St. Lucia, Dominica, Martinique and Guadeloupe, which makes it easier to island-hop.
+St. Marteen, Anguilla, and Saba are easily reached by boat, plus St. Lucia, Dominica, Martinique, and Guadeloupe, making island-hopping easier.

 Don't get caught without the East Caribbean dollar.
-Antigua, Dominica, Grenada, Saint Kitts, St. Lucia, St. Vincent, Anguilla and Monserrat all use the EC Dollar.
+Antigua, Dominica, Grenada, Saint Kitts, St. Lucia, St. Vincent, Anguilla, and Monserrat use the EC Dollar.

-Although items such as souvenirs, and even food in supermarkets, are quoted in EC, they will try and charge you US Dollars instead.
+Although items such as souvenirs and food in supermarkets are quoted in EC, they will try and charge you U.S. Dollars instead.

-Just arriving isn't the best plan for this region so pre-plan as much as you can to make the most of your backpacker budget.
+Just arriving isn't the best plan for this region, so pre-plan as much as possible to maximize your backpacker budget.

 Of course, if you desire just to lay on a postcard-perfect beach and get a tan, the Caribbean will suit you fine, backpack or no backpack.